model-box/.github/profile/README.md

 # ModelBox

-Empowering developers to seamlessly integrate AI capabilities, we simplify the process of building great AI-enhanced applications.
+We simplify the integration of AI capabilities, empowering developers to effortlessly build outstanding AI-enhanced applications.

 # Getting Started